 Recovery Resources recognizes the damage that addiction and alcoholism has on the family.
 As a part of treatment each client is strongly encouraged to elicit the help of his/her spouse or supportive family member to attend group with them on family group nights.

 Family members are encouraged to attend Al-anon Family Groups or Nar-anon Family Groups for ongoing support.
-Al-anon and Nar-anon are self help programs for families so they can continue to build the support that they need.
+Al-anon and Nar-anon are self help programs for families within their communities so they can continue to build the support that they need.